jj5/kickass-crypto/README.md

 You can replace the instance of the service provided by the service locator function by calling the function and passing the new instance as the sole parameter.
-Ideally this library will meet your requirements out of the box and you won't need to replace the instances provided by the service locators by default and/or by configuration.
+Ideally this library will meet your requirements out of the box (or with certain configuration) and you won't need to replace the instances provided by the service locators by default.

 ## Data encryption